oppia/oppia/.github/PULL_REQUEST_TEMPLATE.md

 Otherwise, please delete this section.
 -->
 - [ ] A testing doc has been written: ...
 (ADD LINK) ...
-- [ ] _(To be filled in by the server admin)_ All jobs in this PR have been verified on a live server, and the PR is safe to merge.
+- [ ] _(To be confirmed by the server admin)_ All jobs in this PR have been verified on a live server, and the PR is safe to merge.

 ## Proof that changes are correct